jupyter/notebook/docs/source/notebook.md

 For the full list of available shortcuts, click {guilabel}`Help`, {guilabel}`Keyboard Shortcuts` in the notebook menus.

+When a command mode shortcut is shown as a letter key (for example {kbd}`A`), press the lowercase key unless a modifier is explicitly displayed.
+For sequence shortcuts written with a comma (for example {kbd}`d,d`), press the keys one after another.

 ## Searching

 Jupyter Notebook has an advanced built-in search plugin for finding text within a